GalaChain/sdk/docs/concepts/chain-key-design.md

    ```

 2. **Assigning Mutable properties as Chain Key Values**: Avoid using properties that change as chain keys.
 Changing a chain key would effectively represent a new entity.

-4. **Using Non-Deterministic Values**: Timestamps or random values make poor chain keys.
-However, placing values like these at the end of a sequence of chain keys can be a useful strategy to ensure data integrity and prevent collisions.
+If you need to change one of the key properties of a given entry in the ledger, be sure to delete the old object.

+3. **Ensure uniqueness, avoid accidental key collisions**: The `putChainObject` can overwrite existing objects when a key already exists.
+Ensuring uniqueness of individual entries of a
+class can be aided by assigning a timestamp or transaction id as the final ChainKey value.
+Be sure not to use `Date.now()`, as this value can vary across peers and chaincode simulations.
+Use `ctx.txUnixTime` or `ctx.stub.getTxID()` which guarantee the same value across peers.

+4. **Using Non-Deterministic Values**: To emphasize the previous point: Chaincode execution **must** be deterministic and arrive at the same outcome across multiple simulations on disparate peers.
+Timestamps generated based on a peer's clock (e.g. Date.now()) or random values are not supported in chaincode execution and attempting to generate them during chaincode exeuction will lead to conflicting results and failed transactions.
+To introduce a non-deterministic value into chaincode execution, a trusted oracle should be used to generate randomness in a cryptographically secure manner, and that input would need to be provided as a trusted (signed) value alongside other transaction inputs.
+This topic is outside the scope of the current document on chain key design.

 ## Performance Considerations